RogueRope/SurvivalGuide/the-n-principles-of-rogue-rope.md

 ---
 description: >-
-  Loosely based on the Burning Man principles.
   Didn’t want to have  exactly 10 principles, smells like religion.
 So we have N principles, N is variable, could be more, could be less.
 Could change, might as well stay the same.
 ---